topdreg/aaron-tech-etc/README.md

 ## Project Description
 This project was developed for Udacity's Fullstack Developer degree program.
 It is an item catalog application, my own mock representation of what a personal electronics store would have as a website.
-The website demonstrates CRUD operations, OAuth 2.0 authentication, mobile responsiveness, HTML/CSS trickery, JSON endpoints, and more!
+The website demonstrates CRUD operations, OAuth 2.0 authentication, mobile responsiveness, HTML/CSS trickery, JSON endpoints, Flask, Jinja, message flashing, and more!

 ## Getting Started
 To test and use the application, clone this github.